The Jeppestown and Belgravia days (1888-1934)

 With enormous foresight the decision was made to move in 1934 from Belgravia to Johannesburg’s new frontier, Waverley.

-The Senior School of St Mary's, Waverley, has had seven headmistresses, not counting the interlude of the Wantage Sisters from 1946 to 1963 and our current head of school, Deanne King.
+The Senior School of St Mary’s, Waverley, has had eight headmistresses, not counting the interlude of the Wantage Sisters from 1946 to 1962.
 Each head has made a distinctive contribution to the life and ethos of the school.
 As predicted, the school has continued to grow and the facilities have become increasingly diverse, yet the sense of spaciousness remains in the beautiful gardens and the quiet nooks.

-The foundation stone of the school in Waverley was laid by the wife of the Governor-General in 1934.
+The foundation stone of the school in Waverley was laid in 1934 by the wife of the Governor-General.
 Lord Kitchener had constructed a field office during the South African War of 1899-1902 on the grounds on which the school now began to rise.
 No less indomitable than Kitchener, but by all accounts far more humanitarian, Miss Darke oversaw the construction of the new school, sometimes helping with the building personally.
 She was, in the memory of those still alive to tell the tale, a warm and deeply kind person.

 The first wings of the school were cloister-like, with classrooms below and dormitories above.
 The passages, open to the elements, bred a hardy type of girl well able to swim and to play lacrosse and hockey, netball and tennis against keen competitors.